Claiming back maintenance fee in cases where you are not using your apartment

 January 11, 2017

-It’s a common situation in these complexes where the developer of the complex still owns apartments within the building, to use this for putting hand over the formed Condominium.
+It’s a common situation in these complexes where the developer of the complex still owns apartments within the building, to use this for putting a hand over the formed Condominium.
 By controlling the Condominium, the developer /or his third related parties and companies/ is in leading position for determining the decisions, which will be made by the General Meeting of owners, including decisions for amounts and payment of the maintenance fees.

 It is extremely often met to see individual apartment owners – foreign citizens, being asked to pay sums of 10-12 Euro per sq. m. each year or 1000-and-over Euro in total for maintenance.
-The most common case where Condominiums have been formed in a holiday or residential complex in Bulgaria, is asking an apartment owner who lives permanently abroad and respectively does not use his apartment for more than thirty days through the year, to pay maintenance fee.
+The most common case where Condominiums have been formed in a holiday or residential complex in Bulgaria is asking an apartment owner who lives permanently abroad and respectively does not use his apartment for more than thirty days through the year, to pay a maintenance fee.

 Although the Bulgarian Condominium Law says that such owners should be released from payment of maintenance fee.
 This is a common situation in many holiday complexes in Bulgaria, which apartments have been sold to foreign buyers and it increases the financial burden especially on these apartment owners who own more than one flat within the complex.